Russell-S-Harper/FLT/README.md

 ## License

-This repository is governed by a dual license -- one for individual users and another for commercial users.
+This repository is governed by a dual license – one for individual users and another for commercial users.
 Please review the respective licenses in the repository for complete details.
 For commercial distribution rights, a separate Commercial License is required, which can be obtained by contacting the repository owner flt@russell-harper.com.

 Your use of this code is subject to these license terms.

 ---

-If you have any questions, suggestions, would like to discuss commercial distribution rights, or if you find FLT useful for your project, we encourage you to reach out to:
+If you have any questions and/or suggestions, would like to discuss commercial distribution rights, or if you find FLT useful for your project, we encourage you to reach out to:

 Russell Harper